cyberhiker/Boiling-Torpedo/readme.txt

 5.2.3.
 FlexWiki
 ---------------

-Please note FlexWiki is supported but unmaintained.
-This is because I (Patrick) don't use it, if you want support for it let me know.

-The XML files can be exported to FlexWiki (http://www.flexwiki.com/)

-What you do is first create the XML file

-cscript.exe sydi-server.vbs -tServer1 -ex -oServer1.xml

-Then you use the sydi-transform script to create a FlexWiki file

-cscript.exe sydi-transform.vbs -xServer1.xml -sflexwikiserver.xsl -oServer1.wiki

-Then you just drop the Server1.wiki file to your FlexWiki folder.
+Is no long supported or maintained.
+FlexWiki development stopped some time ago and there is no longer a need for it here.

 5.3.
 Running against multiple computers
 ---------------------------------------

+You have one of two options:

-If you want to target multiple computers you should use the script sydi-wrapper.vbs.
+1. If you want to target multiple computers you should use the script sydi-wrapper.vbs.
 You will have to edit the script to specify the location of sydi-server.vbs, where you want to place the output files and which options you want to use from SYDI-Server.

+2. You could also use BulkComputers.cmd.
+This allows you to specify a list in a csv file with individual credentials (for environments with or without a domain).
+Add your server list and applicable credentials to the csv and open a command window and run the following:

+	BulkComputers ServerList.csv

+It will place all the results in a sibling directory (..\SYDI-Results) by however you referred to the server in the CSV.

 6. Known issues
 ---------------